Fundamental energy cost for quantum measurement: Work cost of quantum measurements and the Second Law of Thermodynamics

-of a system with Hamiltonian $H$ initially in the state $\rho$.
-Indeed, the energy expenses of the measurement step $\mathcal{M}$ are due to the unitary $U_{SM}$ and not the projections $\{Q_k\}$ as shown in Appendix \ref{sec:projectionsokay} and the resetting step is unitary by construction.
-Hence, the overall work cost $W_{\mathrm{cost}}$ of conducting a general quantum measurement is exactly equal to the energy cost $E_{\mathrm{cost}}$ in our results.
+of a system with Hamiltonian $H$ initially in the state $\rho$, which is equal to the energy cost $E_{\mathrm{cost}}$ in our results.

-As a consequence of this identification of energy and work, the energy extraction example in Appendix \ref{workextractionapp} illustrates a means to {\it extract useful thermodynamic work} from the measurement device.
-This may seem intriguing in the context of the Second Law of Thermodynamics: Discussions on the net work gain in a whole cycle of a Szilard engine typically assume that no work can be extracted in the measurement itself and argue that all work gained in the extraction phase of the cycle is completely cancelled by the cost imposed by Landauer's principle\cite{landauer} for resetting the memory that stores the measurement outcome\cite{SzilardMeasNoCost}.
+As a consequence of this identification of our energy cost and work, the energy extraction example in Subsec.~\ref{sec:appinefficiency} illustrates that \emph{extracting useful thermodynamic work from the measurement device is possible}.
+This may seem intriguing in the context of the Second Law of Thermodynamics: discussions on the net work gain in a whole cycle of a Szilard engine typically assume that no work can be extracted in the measurement itself and argue that all work gained in the extraction phase of the cycle is completely cancelled by the cost imposed by Landauer's principle~\cite{landauer} for resetting the memory that stores the measurement outcome~\cite{SzilardMeasNoCost}.

-We show however that our findings do not contradict the Second Law of Thermodynamics because of the following reasoning: When considering the overall work gain of a Szilard engine that employs a measurement device as described in our work extraction example (Appendix \ref{workextractionapp}), one needs to incorporate the cost of completing the thermodynamic cycle by restoring the initial pure state on $S$.
+The work extraction from the measurement process however does not contradict the Second Law of Thermodynamics for the following reason.
+When considering the overall work gain of a Szilard engine that employs a measurement device as described in our work extraction example in Subsec.~\ref{sec:appinefficiency}, one needs to incorporate the cost of completing the thermodynamic cycle by restoring the initial pure state on $S$.
 This restoring step consumes all work gained during the measurement.
-Indeed, one finds by Eq.\ \eqref{eq:firstmainresult}
+Indeed, one finds from Eq.~\eqref{eq:firstmainresult} that

 where $\Delta F_S = F_S(\rho'_S) - F_S(\rho_S)$ is the free energy change in the system during the measurement, which corresponds to the work cost of the aforementioned restoring step of the measured system $S$.
-The inequality \eqref{eq:2ndlaw} follows from the concavity of the von Neumann entropy (see \eqref{eq:concavity}).

-This shows that the overall work expense in a full thermodynamic cycle that includes measurements is always non-negative and proves the validity of the Second Law in our general setting.
+This shows that the overall work expense in a full thermodynamic cycle that includes measurements is always non-negative and shows the validity of the Second Law in our general setting, as expected.